mekas/mb1313600022/1313617032/README.md

 # NuGo

-NuGo is an app where user can find nutritional values of food they are eating.
-This way, user can know a little bit more about the food and be at ease.
-This app will be a great help for user in general, and user who are on a diet and wanted to carefully choose their food.
+NuGo is an app where users can find nutritional values of food they are eating.
+This way, users can know a little bit more about their food and be at ease.
+This app will be a great help for everyone in general, and those who are on a diet and wanted to carefully choose their food.

 ## Target Segment